Mary Francesca Bosworth

-Mary Francesca Bosworth is an Australian criminologist who is interested in imprisonment, race, and gender.
+Mary Francesca Bosworth is Professor of Criminology at the University of Oxford where she founded and co-directs the international research network Border Criminologies.
 She is the author of a number of books, including Engendering Resistance: Agency and Power in Women’s Prisons (1999), Explaining U.S. Imprisonment (2010), (with Carolyn Hoyle) the edited book What is Criminology?
-(2011), (with Katja Aas) the edited book The Borders of Punishment (2013) and Inside Immigration Detention (2014).
-Mary Bosworth is UK Editor-in-Chief of the journal Theoretical Criminology.
+(2011), (with Katja Aas) the edited book The Borders of Punishment (2013), Inside Immigration Detention (2014), Bordered Lives (2020) with Khadija von Zinnenburg Carrol and Christoph Balzar, and Supply Chain Justice (2025).
+From 2009 to 2024 Mary Bosworth was the UK Editor-in-Chief of the journal Theoretical Criminology.

 Life

 Bosworth studied arts at the University of Western Australia.